ont-app/igraph/README.md

 IGraph defines a protocol which aims to capture some generality amongst a plurality of graph-based representations (RDF, datascript, datomic....)

-There is also a type Graph defined which implemens IGraph.
+There is also a type Graph defined which implements IGraph.

 ## Installation